Colorado HER Rebates

 Final stacking rules have not been published.
 Based on the program framework, HER rebates are designed to complement existing programs:

-- HEAR covers individual appliances, while HER covers whole-home projects.
-If your project includes HEAR-eligible equipment (like a heat pump), you may be able to apply both programs to different parts of the same project.
+- HEAR - covers individual appliances while HER covers whole-home projects.
+May stack for different parts of the same project.

-- Xcel Energy rebates and Colorado state tax credits are separate programs that typically stack with federal and state incentives.
+- Xcel Energy rebates - separate program that typically stacks with federal and state incentives.

 See If YouQualify